Social Media and Mental Health–Know the Effects and Consequences

 - There must be some alternative offered to the kids to keep them away from using social media too much.
 They should be encouraged to invite their friends over and have some fun activities.
 This way they will have a balance in their life.

-- Parents must use parental control apps to keep a check on their kids in case if they are exceeding the limit of normal use, or if they are having trouble online.
+- Parents must use a parental control app to keep a check on their kids in case if they are exceeding the limit of normal use, or if they are having trouble online.
 Either way, kids might not tell their parents right away.
 The use of parental control app like SecureTeen can help a lot in monitoring them and making sure that they are following the rules.

 Using these strategies can help kids in understanding the right use of social media.
 This way, their mental health will also be taken care of and they will know that everything should be used in balance.
 Parents must play a proper role in guiding them about the right use of social media.